vg-json-data/sm-json-data/strats.md

   * _resetsObstacles_: An array containing the ID of obstacles that will be reset (i.e. returned to their original state) by executing this strat.
   * _gModeRegainMobility_: Indicates that this strat allows regaining mobility when entering with G-mode immobile.
   * _bypassesDoorShell_: Indicates that this strat allows exiting without opening the door.
+  * _unlocksDoors_: An array describing possible doors that can be unlocked as part of this strat.

 These properties are described below in more detail.
 ### Example